Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht-00.md

 #  The HT-* Family of Mechanisms

 Each mechanism in this family differs by the choice of the hash algorithm and the choice of the channel binding [@!RFC5929] type.
+Each mechanism has a name of the following form:

+F> HT-(HA)-(CBT)

-Each mechanism has a name of the form HT-(HA)-(CBT) where (HA) is the capitalized "Hash Name String" of the IANA "Named Information Hash Algorithm Registry" [@!iana-hash-alg] as specified in [@!RFC6920], and (CBT) is one of 'ENDP' or 'UNIQ' denoting the channel binding type.
+Where (HA) is the capitalized "Hash Name String" of the IANA "Named Information Hash Algorithm Registry" [@!iana-hash-alg] as specified in [@!RFC6920], and (CBT) is one of 'ENDP' or 'UNIQ' denoting the channel binding type.
 In case of 'ENDP', the tls-server-end-point channel binding type is used.
 In case of 'UNIQ', the tls-unique channel binding type is used.
 Valid channel binding types are defined in the IANA "Channel-Binding Types" registry [@!iana-cbt] as specified in [@!RFC5056].